adamierymenko/headhunter/README.md

 headhunter: pull every GitHub repo in a geographic area
 ------

-This utility consists of a small NodeJS program to dump every GitHub repository in a local area, and a shell script to pull them all.
+This utility consists of a small NodeJS program to dump 'git clone' commands to pull every repository in a geographic area or city.

 From there you can grep the code, perform analytics on it, anything you want to find potential candidates with relevant coding skills.
+Note that there are lots of great candidates out there without much on GitHub so this is by no means an exhaustive search, but I wrote this because I thought it was one interesting avenue to pursue.

 To use: